+'''

 int WNTSLength(const ITWChar s, int nwchars = ITLocale::ScanToNul) const

-This method returns the number of characters in the wide character string s, not including any trailing space characters.
+'''

 The characters not included in the count are the ASCII space character and any wide characters equivalent to the ASCII space character.

 The nwchars parameter specifies the length of the corresponding wide character string s.
 You can provide an integer to specify the number of characters in s.
 Or you can use the constant ITLocale::ScanToNul (the default) to specify that s is a null-terminated string.